-Those who choose to embrace the LANAP protocol do so with an extensive support system in place.
+Those who choose to embrace the LANAP protocol do so with a support system in place.
 Clinicians are required to undergo extensive training and adhere to the protocols that have proven successful before performing the LANAP technique.
-Millennium Dental Technologies, the manufacturer of the PerioLase MVP-7, requires that clinicians first satisfactorily complete a threeday lecture course and live, hands-on patient treatment and patient response before the company will even ship the laser and all the essential elements of the protocol.
-Additional study follows the initial training.
+Millennium Dental Technologies, the manufacturer of the PerioLase MVP-7, requires clinicians satisfactorily complete a three-day lecture course and live, hands-on patient